AI systems aligned to the Privacy Act 2020 before the Privacy Commissioner asks.

 How does Privacy Act compliance relate to Māori data governance?

-The Privacy Act 2020 protects individual privacy rights, while Māori data governance addresses collective rights and Treaty of Waitangi obligations.
+The Privacy Act 2020 protects individual privacy rights.
+Māori data governance addresses collective rights and Treaty of Waitangi obligations.
 These are complementary but distinct frameworks.
 When AI systems process Māori data, organisations in Aotearoa New Zealand must consider both Privacy Act compliance and Māori data sovereignty principles, including kaitiakitanga and the protection of mana.
-We help organisations build integrated compliance frameworks that honour both sets of obligations.
+We help organisations build integrated frameworks that honour both sets of obligations.